 To comply with best execution obligations, each of us must evaluate orders in the aggregate and periodically assess the execution quality of the various competing markets, trading venues, dealers and the market makers to which the orders are routed for execution.
 As mentioned above, a range of different factors may be considered when obtaining best execution, so it is important to note that best execution does not expressly mean the lowest cost or best price.
 Other factors may take an equal or greater prominence when determining best execution, such as the need for timely execution, the nature of the transaction and market in which the security trades or the need for confidentiality in working trades to fulfill the order, among others.

-Since Model Managers deliver a model portfolio to Raymond James and Raymond James is responsible for order placement, except in isolated cases (see MFS Investment Management on page 4), Model Managers generally do not have a best execution obligation.
+Since Model Managers deliver a model portfolio to Raymond James and Raymond James is responsible for order placement, except in isolated cases (see MFS Investment Management below), Model Managers generally do not have a best execution obligation.
 Conversely, an SMA Manager that directs an order to Raymond James for execution is independently responsible for satisfying its best execution obligations, as is Raymond James when executing such orders (that is, we are each responsible for best execution on such trades).
 SMA Managers that elect to direct a trade to a broker-dealer or trading venue rather than to Raymond James, or “trade away”, must make a determination that doing so satisfies their best execution obligation – that is, the SMA Manager and not Raymond James is in such cases solely responsible for satisfying their best execution obligation.
 SMA Manager trade away practices are discussed in further detail in the “SMA Managers that Trade Away from Raymond James” section of this document.